ANTI-BULLYING POLICY (INCORPORATING RACIAL HARASSMENT)

 - Speaking to a parent or carer, who will then make contact with the school.

 - Sharing concerns with our Emotional Literacy Support Assistant (ELSA).

 The victim often feels inadequate or that he/she is somehow to blame.
 Whatever the problem or difficulty, it is not the victim’s responsibility to stop it.
 It is our responsibility and we will take action promptly to intervene and to encourage disclosure in order to promote a feeling of security.

-All accusations of bullying will be thoroughly investigated by the Headteacher or Assistant Headteacher, who will work with the children to ascertain whether it is a case of bullying, or children falling out.
+All accusations of bullying will be thoroughly investigated by a Headteacher or Assistant Headteacher, who will work with the children to ascertain whether it is a case of bullying, or children falling out.
 If it is found that bullying has taken place the parents of all parties will be notified and the Headteacher will work with the parents of the children who have carried out the bullying to ensure there is no repetition of the behaviour.

 Lines of communication will be set up to ensure that should bullying continue, the victim has easy access to an adult they feel confident to confide in.
 It will be made plain to the child who has carried out the bullying that these lines of communication have been set up and that any further incident is going to be reported and dealt with immediately.

 All adults involved in supervising the children who were bullied and the child guilty of bullying will be informed of the situation and will be asked to monitor the children’s behaviour closely.
 The events will be recorded.